mauriciopoppe/blog/site/content/notes/misc/mental-context-switching.md

 date: 2022-05-11 21:16:00
 ---

-Multitasking might seem like a task that decreases your productivity but from my experience it's a skill that I must develop to better use my time, this blogpost is about the strategies/tools that I use at work and in my personal projects that helped me develop my context switching skills.
+Multitasking is a skill that I must develop to better use my time, while it may seem detrimental to my performance because I'm not completely focused on a task, I believe that there are situations where being able to do a mental context switch can save you a lot of time, this blogpost is about the strategies/tools that I use at work and in my personal projects that helped me develop my context switching skills.

 ## Getting used to context switching

-First suggestion is to ask more experienced people about the way they tackle it, at work managers and tech leads are very good at this skill and it's because they have been more exposed to it, as you start growing in your career your scope will increase together with the amount of knowledge that you have, it's natural in meetings to jump from one topic to the next one and therefore with enough practice you get good at it.
+First suggestion is to ask more experienced people about the way they do it, at work managers and tech leads are very good at context switching and it's because they get lots of exposure to it, as you start growing in your career your scope will increase as well as the amount of knowledge that you have, you'll participate in more meetings for many different topics that you'll have to juggle around in your head, with lots of opportunities to practice every day you eventually get used to it.

+## Deep focus

 Having periods of time for deep focus is a must but it's also really important to let the conscious mind rest and let the diffuse mode of thinking act.
 I learned this from the book "A mind for numbers" by Barbara Oakley which goes deeper into balancing the focussed and diffuse modes of thinking.
-For this reason, taking break is really important and helps me reset my mind, some of the solutions for problems at work that I can't solve when I'm focused usually come after me taking a break and going back to my workstation.
+For this reason, taking break is really important and helps me reset my mind, some of the solutions for problems at work that I can't solve when I'm focused usually come after I take a break and go back to my desk.

 Getting interrupted during the periods for deep focus ruins my train of thought and is something that I avoid by disabling notifications and blocking time in my calendar to focus on specific areas.